sappykun/l4d2-ABM2/README.md

 Thanks to **Kruffty** for trying out ABM on a Windows dedicated server and blowing shit up.
 You scare me but I still love you bro!
 Thanks to **Sheriff Huckleberry** for telling me you're too old for that Linux command line bullshit and that I should implement menus instead.
 Haha.

 Major thanks to irc.[gamesurge.net](https://gamesurge.net/) for hosting the #sourcemod channel and in particular the following users **psychonic, asherkin, fakuivan, kbck** and **Peace-Maker** for putting up with me when I was too tired to Google another example and for forgiving what may have even been at the time "a stupid question".
 I thank you guys for being patient with me and helping me out :)

+Thank you **cravenge** for plenty of insight, tips and criticisms on the [AlliedModders forums](https://forums.alliedmods.net).
+I've yet to get around to all of your suggestions but I'm working on them.
+Thank you for that unrecoverable time you spend in helping us all out :)

 When I needed inspiration or insight on how to use any SourcePawn API feature my goto resources were in the following works.